NIFTy-PPL/JAXbind/paper/paper.md

 Scientific computing relies on existing high-performance code which we would ideally like to use in JAX.
 Reimplementing the existing code in JAX is often impractical and the existing interface in JAX for connecting custom code requires deep knowledge of JAX and its C++ backend.
 The aim of `jax_op` is to drastically lower the burden of connecting custom functions implemented in other programming languages to JAX.
-Specifically, `jax_op` provides an easy-to-use Python interface for defining custom, so-called, JAX primitives supporting any JAX transformations.
+Specifically, `jax_op` provides an easy-to-use Python interface for defining custom, so-called JAX primitives supporting any JAX transformations.

 # Statement of Need

 The use of JAX [@Jax2018] is widespread in the natural sciences.
 JAX's powerful transformation system is of especially high interest.
-It enables retrieving arbitrary derivatives of functions, batch computations, and just-in-time compile code for additional performance.
+It enables retrieving arbitrary derivatives of functions, batch computations, and just-in-time code compilation for additional performance.
-The transformation system in JAX relies on all constituents of the computation being written in JAX.
+Its transformation system relies on all constituents of the computation being written in JAX.

 A plethora of high-performance code is not written in JAX and thus not accessible from within JAX.
 Rewriting these is often infeasible and/or inefficient.